 In Object Explorer, find the XE Profiler menu item and expand it by clicking the '+' sign.

-Double-click Standard if you want to view all extended events in this session.
+Double-click Standard if you want to view all events in this session.
 Click T-SQL if you want to view the logged SQL statements.
 If a session is not already created, a session is created for you.

-You can now view your Extended Events.
+You can now view events captured by the session.